lucaminudel/tensions_and_synergies_between_design_principles/README.md

 ## Code examples
 In this repo you find small code examples, each showing a tension or a synergy between two object-oriented design principles.

-If you have one more examples, please share them with  a pull request.
+If you have more examples, please share them with a pull request.

 ## Credits
 Thanks to [Ilias Bartolini](https://github.com/iliasbartolini/) for creating a coding-dojo that explores this topic and inspired these code samples.